Emolyse/Emolyse/README.md

 This web project uses the WebGL 3D technology with the ThreeJS framework.

-You can access to the development documentations (French only) and manuals (English & French) : [Download English version](https://github.com/Emolyse/Emolyse/documents/Manuel_emolyse_ENGLISH.pdf).
+You can access to the development documentations (French only) and manuals (English & French) in the folder "[Documents](https://github.com/Emolyse/Emolyse/tree/master/documents)".

 Feel free to download, use or modify this OpenSource project.